Essay 6.8 — The Markov Phasic Brain, Part 10 of 13.

 The transitions are explicit.
 Top-level jobs are born active and focused the moment the user’s prompt fires prompt-handler.shjob.sh create-active is the hook-only entry point that bypasses normal creation gates.
 Dependent jobs are born pending via the CONDENSE-only job.sh create / create-dependent, and move to active only when the operator runs job.sh activate to switch focus.
 A job can be paused back to pending (loses focus) and re-activated later.

-The terminal move — pending/active to completed — is gated: the focused active job’s completion_requirements must be satisfied (every depends_on ID is itself completed, plus any required user or plugin-lock approvals), and the operator runs job.sh complete.
-The job’s status field cycles through a few states — active, pending, completed — and the transitions are exactly what the Ralph loop needs to refuse Stop.
+The terminal move — active to completed — is gated: every depends_on ID on the focused active job must itself be completed, plus any required user and plugin-lock approvals, and the operator runs job.sh complete.
+The job’s status field cycles through the three working states — active, pending, completed — and the transitions are exactly what the Ralph loop needs to refuse Stop.
+There is one more status off to the side: voided, the terminal off-ramp for work that gets abandoned without ever being completed.
+It is not part of the working cycle — a voided job is kept on disk for its history but is finished with, so the Stop gate stops counting it.

 The phasic layer does the same thing one fractal level down — inside a single phase.